jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

   return poses, activations
 ```

- To compute the activation of the output capsule $$a_j$$
+In the equation for the output capsule's activation $$a_j$$

  $$
  a_j = sigmoid(\lambda(b_j - \sum_h cost^h_j))
  $$

-we use λ as an inverse temperature parameter which start from 1 and increment 1 after each routing iteration.
-The paper does not specify how λ is increased and we can experiment different schemes.
+λ is an inverse temperature parameter.
+In our implementation, we start from 1 and increment it by 1 after each routing iteration.
+The original paper does not specify how λ is increased and you can experiment different schemes instead.
+Here is our source code:
 ```python
 # inverse_temperature schedule (min, max)
 it_min = 1.0